Eligibility & Guidelines

 Grant Guidelines

-Prioritized Attributes: When developing your proposal, keep in mind this is a competitive process and we prioritize requests that:
+Prioritized Attributes: When developing your proposal keep in mind this is a competitive process, and we prioritize requests that:

-• Focus on actionable efforts that make it easier for people to afford, understand, navigate, and utilize services – when, where, and how they are needed – to take care of their health
+Focus on actionable efforts that make it easier for people to afford, understand, navigate, and utilize services – when, where, and how they are needed – to take care of their health

-*Healthy People 2030 defines a health disparity as “a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantage.
-Health disparities adversely affect groups of people who have systematically experienced greater obstacles to health based on their racial or ethnic group; religion; socioeconomic status; gender; age; mental health; cognitive, sensory, or physical disability; sexual orientation or gender identity; geographic location; or other characteristics historically linked to discrimination or exclusion.”
+Healthy People 2030 defines a health disparity as “a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantage.
+Health disparities adversely affect groups of people who have systematically experienced greater obstacles to health based on their racial or ethnic group; religion; socioeconomic status; gender; age; mental health; cognitive, sensory, or physical disability; sexual orientation or gender identity; geographic location; or other characteristics historically linked to discrimination or exclusion”

 Use of Funds: Grant funds may be used for the following purposes:

-• Capacity Building – strengthening an organization’s infrastructure, management, and governance to be more impactful, efficient, and effective
+Capacity Building – strengthening an organization’s infrastructure, management, and governance to be more impactful, efficient, and effective

-• Operating – support of day-to-day activities and general expenses for organizations whose core mission aligns with the provision of behavioral and/or physical health-related programs or services
+General Operating – support of day-to-day activities and general expenses for organizations whose core mission aligns with the provision of behavioral and/or physical health-related programs or services

-• Pilot Project – a small-scale, short term test or trial that helps an organization learn how a large-scale project might work in practice
+Pilot Project – a small-scale, short-term test or trial that helps an organization learn how a large-scale project might work in practice

-• Program Support or Development – direct costs associated with current, new or expanded programs, services, and interventions
+Program Support or Development – direct costs associated with current, new or expanded programs, services, and interventions

 Three Arches Foundation does not make grants to support endowments, research, or debt retirement; capital or fundraising campaigns (including annual appeals), fundraising events, or membership drives; and scholarships.

+Grant Funding Term: The majority of grants are for one year; however, multi-year grants are considered when a period greater than twelve months is deemed necessary to launch a pilot or implement a program.
 Organizations are eligible for one grant per year and are not eligible for another grant during a multi-year grant funding term.

 Joint Request: The Foundation encourages collaboration and partnership among its grantees and will consider a joint request from multiple applicants, even if one of the applicants has already received a grant individually or plans to submit a separate request.
 A proposal is considered joint if two or more organizations are working together on a project and at least two of the organizations receive a portion of the grant funds to carry out the goals of the proposal.
 If your organization is considering a joint request, please share this intent with Kristin Broadbent at kbroadbent@threearches.org prior to completing the Request Summary (noted below).